confluentinc/event-streaming-patterns/docs/stream-processing/logical-and.md

 ## Considerations

 Joining event streams is fairly simple.
-The big consideration is how large a retention period you need, and so the resources your join will use.
-Planning that tradeoff requires careful consideration of the specific problem you're solving.
+The big consideration is how large a retention period we need, and so the resources our join will use.
+Planning that tradeoff requires careful consideration of the specific problem we're solving.

 For large retention periods, consider joining a stream to a [Projection Table](../table/projection-table.md) instead.